techpines/asset-rack/README.md

 ```

-### Roll your own
+## Roll your own

-Asset-Rack is extremely flexible.
+Asset Rack is extremely flexible.
 Extend the __Asset__ class and override the __create__ method to roll your own awesomeness, and watch them get automatically ka-pow'ed by your rack.

 ```js
 SuperCoolAsset = rack.Asset.extend({